Timing and Amount of Physical Therapy Treatment are Associated with Length of Stay in the Cardiothoracic ICU

 Data availability: The datasets generated and analyzed during the current study are not publicly available due to restrictions from the healthcare system under study but are available from the corresponding author on reasonable request.

 Johnson, Audrey M.; Henning, Angela N.; Morris, Peter E.; Villasante Tezanos, Alejandro G.; and Dupont-Versteegden, Esther E., "Timing and Amount of Physical Therapy Treatment are Associated with Length of Stay in the Cardiothoracic ICU" (2017).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 83.